 Base Salary.
 Base salaries are generally competitive with high-performing, similar-sized companies in the industry.
-However, in recent years the base salaries have been kept at a relatively fixed rate to reflect the general economic conditions of the industry and to keep fixed costs under control.
-Significant increases in base salary have been the result of increased responsibilities assumed by an executive officer and the continued profitability of the Company in an increasingly competitive industry.
-The Organization and Compensation Committee emphasizes rewards in the total compensation context, rather than increasing base salary.
+In recent years the base salaries have been kept at a relatively fixed rate to reflect the general economic conditions of the industry and to keep fixed costs under control.
+Increases in base salary have been the result of increased responsibilities assumed by an executive officer and profitability of the Company or a business unit in an increasingly competitive industry.
+The Organization, Compensation and Nominating Committee emphasizes rewards in the total compensation context, rather than increasing base salary.